YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 src: /work/pepperi-page-builder/builder/Gallery-Examples.webp
 width: 1987
 height: 1348
-alt: The different combinations possible for a Galley item
+alt: The different combinations possible for a Gallery item
-desc: The different combinations possible for a Galley item
+desc: The different combinations possible for a Gallery item
 ---
 ::::
 :::